Building the Championship Season: A Case Study

 The Long Game: Training Beyond the Season

 One final note that Christensen, Magness, and every successful high school coach emphasizes: single-season periodization is insufficient.
 The best programs think in multi-year cycles.
 Patience and perspective are vital for distance coaches.
+Prioritizing Zone 2 training across all four years is how you avoid the burnout that derails so many talented athletes.

 The freshman who runs 45 miles weekly during general prep becomes the sophomore running 50, the junior running 55, the senior running 60.
 Same mesocycle structure, progressively higher absolute loads as training age and physical maturity increase.
+Pairing this periodization with a consistent strength training protocol helps athletes handle those rising loads without breaking down.

 The athlete who runs 18:00 as a freshman using basic periodization becomes the 16:30 junior and 15:45 senior using the same framework with higher loads.
 The periodization didn’t change-the accumulated years of adaptation within that framework did.
 Trust the process.

 The program that builds sustainable, repeatable periodization across four years produces college recruits and lifelong runners.
+Getting this right also means protecting athletes from the injury spike that hits so many runners in their first year of college.

 Next Steps: Learn More about the 3 Essential XC Workouts your runners should be doing this season.